tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 - Watch the video
 - Grab the start file

-1. Create a "script scoped" variable named `n` that keeps track of the number of dots (petals) we are going to draw. "script scoped" means that it is declared at the "top level" outside of any functions.
+1. Create a "script scoped" variable named `n` that keeps track of the number of dots (petals) as we draw them. "script scoped" means that it is declared at the "top level" outside of any functions.

 `let n = 0;`